Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Three tests, three worlds.
 Each one narrows down which of the 189 pathways is yours.

 Did you find this helpful?
-Share it with your community or on your website.
+Share it with someone who would recognize themselves in it.